facebookresearch/fairseq/examples/simultaneous_translation/docs/evaluation.md

 First of all, a name needs to be registered.
 Next, reload the agent functions according to the translation model.
 The functions that need to be reload are listed in the `MyAgent` class as follow.
-Finally copy the agent file to this [directory](../eval/agents) in the local fairseq repository.
+Finally, copy the agent file to this [directory](../eval/agents) in the local fairseq repository.
 ```python
 from example.simultaneous_translation.eval.agents import register_agent
 @register_agent("my_agent_name")